davestephens/docker-enigma-bbs/README.md

 1. Create a directory on your Docker host machine to store ENiGMA½ data, e.g. ~/my_sweet_bbs.
 Within that, create directories for the mountable volumes - art, config, db, filebase, logs, mail and mods.

-2. Create a config.hjson file within the config directory you created.
+2. Create a config.hjson, menu.hjson and prompt.hjson files within the config directory you created.
 See the ENiGMA½ docs for available options.

 3. Copy any customisations such as themes and mods, to the mods directory.